-- 1. Two (2) photocopies of PSA-issued Birth Certificate - 2.
+- 1. Two (2) photocopies of PSA-issued Birth Certificate / Original and photocopy of PSA Authenticated Birth Certificate - 2.
 Personal data sheet (to be filled out at the department during enrollment) - 3.
-Child's health form to be filled out at the department during enrollment with a doctor's/pediatrician's medical certificate
+Child's health form to be filled out at the department during enrollment with a doctor's/ pediatrician's medical certificate - 4.
+Oral and written assessment to determine the child's level of entry